osg-htc/docs/docs/data/stashcache/install-origin.md

 This document describes how to install an Open Science Data Federation (OSDF) origin service.
 This service allows an organization to export its data to the data federation.

+!!! note "Minimum version for this documentation"
+    This document describes features introduced in XCache 3.3.0, released on 2022-12-08.
+    When installing, ensure that your version of the `stash-origin` RPM is at least 3.3.0.

 !!! note
     The OSDF Origin was previously named "Stash Origin" and some documentation and software may use the old name.